Kangaroo Island

 Australia’s first dedicated gin distillery is an award-winning creator of world-class gin and high-quality liqueurs and vodka made from local and native ingredients such as KI wild fennel, Ligurian honey, and native juniper and citrus.

-Sea Dragon Experience guests will enjoy a guided walk of the Gin Garden followed by a fascinating tasting experience of the assortment of KI Gins in their new state-of-the-art distillery and tasting room.
+Sea Dragon Experience guests will enjoy a guided cocktail-making class at Sea Dragon a part of our On-Site and Nearby activities program.
 Learn how this local success went from exclusively distilling in a customised shipping container to taking the world by storm.

 Islander Estate Wines